Joshimath: Demographics

 The population of Children of age 0–6 years in Joshimath city is 2103 which is 13% of the total population.
 There are 1127 male children and 976 female children between the age 0–6 years.
 Thus as per the Census 2011 the Child Sex Ratio of Joshimath is 866 which is greater than Average Sex Ratio (673).

 As per the Census 2011, the literacy rate of Joshimath is 91.3% up from 77% in 2001.
 Thus Joshimath has a higher literacy rate compared to the 82.7% of its own district, Chamoli.
 The male literacy rate is 95.2% and the female literacy rate is 85.2% in Joshimath.

 Joshimath had a population of 13,202 in 2001.

 Religious significance

-Jyotirmath is the uttarāmnāya matha, or northern monastery, one of the four cardinal institutions established by Adi Shankara, the others being those at Shringeri, Puri, Dwarka and Kanchi.
+Jyotirmath is the uttarāmnāya matha, or northern monastery, one of the four cardinal institutions established by Adi Shankara, the others being those at Shringeri, Puri, Dwarka.
 Their heads are titled "Shankaracharya".
 According to the tradition initiated by Adi Shankara, this matha is in charge of the Atharvaveda.
 Jyotirmath is close to the pilgrimage town of Badrinath.
 This place can be a base station for travellers going to Guru Gobind Ghat or the Valley of Flowers National Park.
 The temple Narasimha, is enshrined Badrinarayan along with a pantheon of deities.
 The presiding deity Lord Narasimha is believed to have been established by Adi Sankara.
 It is one of the "Divya Desams", the 108 temples of Vishnu revered by the 12 Tamil poet-saints or Alvars, and god and goddess are known as Parimalavalli sametha Paramapurusha Perumal.